shirleyobih1/path-cc.github.io/_facility/registration.md

 The major steps to getting started using compute resources at the PATh Facility are:

-* applying for [PATh compute credits](https://www.nsf.gov/pubs/2022/nsf22051/nsf22051.jsp) and be approved by the NSF
+* applying for [PATh compute credits](https://www.nsf.gov/pubs/2022/nsf22051/nsf22051.jsp) and being approved by the NSF
 * applying for an account
 * meeting with a PATh staff member for a short consultation and orientation
 * uploading your SSH key